Cursor vs GitHub Copilot 2026: Which AI Code Editor to Choose?

 Pros:

-- Multi-model: GPT-5.4, Claude Opus 4.6, Sonnet 4.6, Gemini 3 Pro, proprietary Composer model
+- Multi-model access: GPT-5.4, Claude Opus 4.6, Sonnet 4.6, Gemini 3 Pro, plus the proprietary Composer model

 Cons: